Dubwise56/Dubs-Performance-Analyzer/README.md

 # For Modders

 ## Exceptions
 When exceptions are thrown in a method that is being profiled, The timer will be completely ***incorrect***.
 This is because the Stopwatch's `Stop()` function will never be called.
-This could hypothetically be remedied by using a Finalizer (or a raw try-catch), but this will incur a large amount of overhead, likely slowing the game to a crawl in categories with large amounts of methods.
+This could hypothetically be remedied by using a Finalizer (or a raw try-catch), but this will incur a large amount of overhead, likely slowing the game to a crawl in entries with large amounts of methods.

 There is the potential of in the future making a switch which would enable you to profile while including a try-catch for specific methods.
 However it is more work than it is worth currently, if it is a feature you would like, you are free to implement it yourself [here](Source/Profiling/Utility/ProfilingUtility/MethodTransplanting.cs#L79-L227)